wp-plugins/wp-accessibility/readme.txt

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 Available languages (in order of completeness):
-Romanian, Dutch, French, Spanish, Italian, German, Polish, Finnish
+Portuguese (Portugal), Romanian, Dutch, French, Spanish, Italian, German, Polish, Finnish

 Visit the [WP Accessibility translations site](http://translate.joedolson.com/projects/wp-accessibility/) to check the progress of a translation.